 The SA Rheumatic Heart Disease (RHD) Register aims to improve the management of patients with ARF and RHD by assisting clinics with identifying individuals with poor adherence to secondary prophylaxis, monitoring patient movements, and providing health professional education and training.

-Consent is still required to enrol people on the South Australian Rheumatic Heart Disease Register.
+Consent is no longer required to enrol people on the SA RHD Register.

 Free, accredited e-learning from basic through to advanced level education on all aspects of the prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease is available through the RHD Australia website.